Skip to content

 Do I need to secure services running on my VMs?

 If you have a public IP (also called a floating IP in OpenStack terminology), your instance may be exposed to the internet.
-While you can use security groups or host-based firewalls like iptables or UFW to limit access, it’s best to take a posture of defense in depth and always secure any listening services.
+While you can use security groups or host-based firewalls like firewalld, UFW, or iptables to limit access, it’s best to take a posture of defense in depth and always secure any listening services.

 We strongly recommend